Homarylamine

 Homarylamine (INN; also known as 3,4-methylenedioxy-N-methylphenethylamine and MDMPEA) is an antitussive (anti-cough) drug which was patented in 1956 by Merck & Co., but has never been used medically as such.

 Chemically it is a substituted phenethylamine.
 It is the N-methylated analog of methylenedioxyphenethylamine (MDPEA).
 It is a schedule I drug in the USA as a positional isomer of MDA.

 Reactions

 Reaction of homoarylamine with formaldehyde gives hydrastinine.

+A practical application of homarylamine is in the synthesis of Roemerin.